mxriverlynn/rabbus/readme.md

-# OmniBus
+# Rabbus

 A highly opinionated set of message bus abstractions for NodeJS, built on top of [RabbitMQ](http://rabbitmq.com), with [Wascally](https://github.com/LeanKit-Labs/wascally).

-## About OmniBus
+## About Rabbus

-OmniBus is a basic "service bus" implementation for NodeJS, built on top of RabbitMQ with the Wascally library to manage RabbitMQ.
+Rabbus is a basic "service bus" implementation for NodeJS, built on top of RabbitMQ with the Wascally library to manage RabbitMQ.
 The service bus implementation is basic, but includes several of the most common patterns: